skip to log on skip to main content

 This information is current as at date of publication and is subject to change.

-For new policies commencing from 3 July 2023 (inclusive) or policies migrated from QBE Insurance (Australia) Limited from 7 August 2023 (inclusive), ANZ Home Insurance is issued by Insurance Australia Limited (ABN 11 000 016 722, AFSL 227681) trading as CGU Insurance and distributed by ANZ under its own license.
+ANZ Home Insurance is issued by Insurance Australia Limited (ABN 11 000 016 722, AFSL 227681) trading as CGU Insurance and distributed by ANZ under its own license.
 ANZ recommends that you read the ANZ Financial Services Guide (PDF), ANZ Home Building Key Facts Sheet (PDF), ANZ Home Contents Key Facts Sheet (PDF), ANZ Home Insurance Target Market Determination (PDF), ANZ Home Insurance Premium, Excess and Discounts Guide (PDF) and the ANZ Home Insurance Product Disclosure Statement (PDF) (available online or by calling 13 16 14), before deciding whether to acquire, or to continue to hold, this product.

-Although Australia and New Zealand Banking Group Limited (ANZ) ABN 11 005 357 522 AFSL 234527 distributes these products, ANZ does not guarantee or stand behind the issuers or their products.
+Although Australia and New Zealand banking Group Limited (ANZ) (ABN 11 005 357 522 AFSL 234527) distributes these products, ANZ does not guarantee or stand behind the issuers or their products.
+The ANZ Brand is a trademark of ANZ and is used by CGU under licence from ANZ.

-This information is of a general nature and has been prepared without taking account of your objectives, financial situation or needs.
-You should consider whether the information is appropriate for you having regard to your objectives, financial situation and needs.
+This information is of a general nature and has been prepared without taking account of your personal objectives, financial situation or needs.
+Before acting on the information, you should consider whether the information is appropriate for you having regard to your objectives, financial situation and needs.

 You only have this optional benefit under your policy if you have specifically chosen and paid an additional premium for it and it is shown on your Certificate of Insurance as added to the policy.
 For more information on the terms and conditions, please refer to the ANZ Home Insurance Product Disclosure Statement – issued by CGU Insurance